David Robbins, MD specializes in minimally invasive penile implant surgery for erectile dysfunction.

 When it comes to optimal outcomes with penile implant surgery, training and experience are important.
 Dr. Robbins learned the art of the minimally invasive penile implant procedure while training at the world-renowned New York University urology residency program.

-A penile prosthesis is a surgical option for men with erectile dysfunction in which a synthetic device is placed into the erectile capsules of the penis in order to gain rigidity during sexual intercourse.
+A penile prosthesis is a surgical option for men with erectile dysfunction in which a synthetic device is placed into the erectile capsules of the penis to gain rigidity during sexual intercourse.

 The implants can either be malleable or inflatable devices.

 Dr. Robbins performs 3-piece penile implant placement through a 3cm lateral incision a few centimeters above the penis.
-Using a technique developed by Dr. Robbins himself, he is able to manipulate that same incision above the pubic bone and dissect down to the fascia and place the implant reservoir in the space just above the bladder under direct vision.
+Using a technique developed by Dr. Robbins himself, he can manipulate that same incision above the pubic bone, dissect down to the fascia, and place the implant reservoir in the space just above the bladder under direct vision.
 There are many advantages to this technique over a traditional technique in which the reservoir is placed through the external ring in the groin.
 These advantages include:

 Malleable devices remain rigid at all times and patients must bend the prosthesis straight when they want to engage in sexual activity.
 Malleable penile implants are less commonly used and are mainly offered to patients without the manual dexterity in their hands to activate an inflatable prosthesis.